-Prior to his work at Mission Increase, Scott served as president of the The Scharpen Foundation, a Christian non-profit that he and his wife Carolyn founded in 2007.
-While the Foundation has been involved in a variety of activities since its founding, the Foundation’s principal work has included a church plant (Rock Valley Christian Church, at which Scott still serves as a part-time volunteer pastor and board member) and the operation of a pro-life licensed mobile pregnancy clinic from 2013 to 2019.
+Prior to his work at Mission Increase, Scott served as president of The Scharpen Foundation, a Christian non-profit that he and his wife Carolyn founded in 2007.
+While the Foundation remains active and has been involved in a variety of activities since its founding, the Foundation’s principal work has included a church plant for 18 years and the operation of a pro-life licensed mobile pregnancy clinic for 6 years.

 Before devoting time to The Scharpen Foundation, Scott enjoyed a successful consulting career from 1991 to 2007 as a healthcare business executive and owner at Stockamp & Associates, helping its clients generate significant net revenue and process improvement.
 Scott worked with some of the nation’s leading healthcare providers such as New York-Presbyterian, Northwestern Hospital, Stanford University, Loma Linda University, and Intermountain Healthcare.

 Scott served as board chairman from 2008-2018 at ParentalRights.org, an organization dedicated to preserving the fundamental right of parents to protect the upbringing, care, and education of their children.